Net zero: the basics in 30 seconds

 Set short and long-term goals to reduce carbon emissions:

-Find out about how other SMEs have taken action in our case studies.
+Find out about how other SMEs have taken action in our case studies

-Track and share your progress
+Track and share your net zero progress

 Set annual reduction targets to give you a goal to work towards.
 Track your progress and share this on your website.